Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 ## Install Driver Station

 *The installation process for Driver Station is SLOW!
-While you are working on this you can continue on some of the other sections.*
+While you are working on this you can continue on some of the other sections.* **Drivers station does not work on the school laptops.**

 Driver Station is used to control the robot from your computer using a joystick or gamepad.
 It only works on Windows.